-The Discseel® Procedure takes approximately 45 minutes and is performed in an out-patient facility.
-During the procedure, Dr. Tolman injects a substance called Fibrin into your damaged discs.
-Fibrin is made from human blood, is FDA approved and is used off-label, analogous to corticosteroid used for epidural injections.
-When the Fibrin is introduced to the damaged disc, it will seal the disc and allows for tissue growth.
-The Discseel® Procedure is performed with live x-rays.
+The Discseel Procedure takes approximately 45 minutes and is performed in an out-patient facility.
+During the procedure, Dr. Tolman injects an orthobiologic into your damaged discs.
+When this orthobiologic is introduced to the damaged disc, it will seal the disc and allow for tissue growth.
+The Discseel Procedure is performed with live x-rays.

 Up And Moving Within 24 Hours

 The recovery process is simple and fast.
-After the Discseel® Procedure, most patients are walking in the next 24 hours.
+After the Discseel Procedure, most patients are walking in the next 24 hours.
 You may experience mild and temporary discomfort, which is to be expected and is normal.
-The second Dr. Tolman injects the Fibrin into the damaged disc and your disc is sealed, the healing process begins.
-The Fibrin will continue to promote growth in the damaged disc for the next 12 months.
+The second Dr. Tolman injects the orthobiologic into the damaged disc and your disc is sealed, the healing process begins.
+The damaged disc’s tissue will continue to grow for the next 12 months.
 On day two, you can start walking, while avoiding bending and twisting.
 After this, we encourage a gradual progression in duration and distance of walking as you feel better.
 Post-op instructions will be provided on the day of the procedure.